How to Achieve the Perfect Lie-in

 4. Boosts energy: Starting the day with a relaxed mindset can often lead to more energy and productivity later on.

-5. Supports circadian rhythm: A natural wake-up on the weekend can help realign your circadian rhythm as you body will naturally wake with the light rather than a jarring alarm.
+5. Supports your circadian rhythm: A natural weekend wake-up can help realign your circadian rhythm, as your body will naturally wake with the light rather than a jarring alarm.

 How to have a lie-in

-Wondering how to have a lie-in and achieve a relaxing and peaceful start to your day?
-Below are some advice and tips to have a comfortable lie-in and improve your mood for the day.
+Are you wondering how to have a lie-in and a peaceful start to your day?
+Below are some tips to help you have a comfortable lie-in and improve your mood for the day…

 1. Set the mood with an evening routine

 The perfect lie-in starts the night before.
-Wind-down with a consistent bedtime routine.
+Wind down with a consistent bedtime routine.
 Dim the lights, put away screens, and avoid caffeine late in the day.
-Try a warm bath, a soothing herbal tea and read your favourite book.
+Try a warm bath, a soothing herbal tea, and reading your favourite book.
 This will signal to your body that it’s time to relax, which can set the stage for a longer, restful sleep.

 Read more: How to Create the Perfect Bedtime Routine